-Information about 4 days Lake Nasser cruise, tours and Online Booking
+Information about 4 days Lake Nasser cruise tour, Prices, Booking

 4 days Lake Nasser cruise is a amazing cruise holiday package.
 The cruise sails on Lake Nasser from Abu Simbel to Aswan.
 In fact, Lake Nasser is the largest lake in the world which made by the man.
 However, you’ll find its serene waters and pristine banks full of natural wonders.
 It also full of ancient monuments.
 Lake Nasser cruises are cruises ships which taken to the highest level of comfort and luxury.
 They offer different ambiance than the ones you might find on the regular Nile cruises.
 In fact, only six cruisers allowed to sail on Lake Nasser.
 The boats designed with touches of modern or Art Deco elegance.
 They usually include a swimming pool, a gym, a Jacuzzi, a bar and a gourmet restaurant.
 Guests pampered with treats such as classical music in front of the Abu Simbel temples.